Mercedes M112 V6 Engine Guide

 Oil leaks will become prevalent in most cars that age and wear over time, the M112 V6 is no different.
 Gasket seals and various rubber seals within the engine can crack and fail with more mileage.
 There are numerous different catalysts for nagging oil leaks within the M112 V6.
 Easily accessible repairs such as a leaking oil pan, or more complex repairs such as failed seals around the oil heat exchanger can all be culprits causing oil consumption issues.
 Also, Always check the wear on your M112 V6 valve stems as they are a prevalent problem area causing oil leaks.
 Again, using high-quality oil and practicing consistent proper maintenance can deter many of these oil leaks and consumption problems.

-2) M112 Harmonic Balance Failure/Problems
+2) Harmonic Balance Failure

-Problems surrounding the harmonic balancer are more prevalent for the M112 V6 than many other engines manufactured by Mercedes.
-Also referred to as the crankshaft pulley, failures within the harmonic balancer will result in a much rougher driving experience for your M112.
 Along with a rough idle and slower acceleration, issues with the harmonic balancer could potentially cover up more severe problems causing damage to your M112 engine.
 Considering that this is potentially our more costly repair listed for the Mercedes M112 V6, it’s essential to fix this issue before it progresses into something more detrimental and serious for your engine.

-3) Intercooler Problems
+3) Water Pump Problems

 Many of the problems we highlighted for the Mercedes M112 V6 do have affordable replacement parts, especially if sourced from third-party manufacturers or outlets.
 Yet Mercedes labor costs do tend to make these repairs more costly.
 Labor, especially at certified Mercedes dealerships can be much higher than the national averages for most other manufacturers.